dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 > [!NOTE]
 > Optional grammar entities are represented by `?` here.

-Because this DIP is aimed at the grammar only, contrary to as is customary in DIPs that propose grammar changes, the grammar changes are given primary focus.
+Because this DIP is aimed at the grammar primarily, contrary to as is customary in DIPs that propose grammar changes, the grammar changes are given primary focus.